-This blog provides details regarding what different mucus colors indicate and all the facts about your mucus color, and all you should know about covid-19.
+This blog details what different mucus colors indicate, all the facts about your mucus color, and all you should know about COVID-19.

 What Does the Color of Your Mucus Mean?